nelimee/qutris/README.md

 # Qutris

-Main git repository for the qutris project, a Tetris game that uses quantum computing in random selection of tetrimino block and generation of noise in the blocks' shapes.
+Main git repository for the qutris project, an educational Tetris game that uses quantum computing in random selection of tetrimino block and generation of noise in the blocks' shapes.

 ## Focus of the project